OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 	7. **Identification of metrics and targets for OpenWIS Association performance**
 		1. What can we measure? - Paul Rogers
 			1. PR – So at the TC we decided to try the Kanban approach to managing delivery.
 The main thing we're trying to manage in Kanban is the workflow, with the objective of ensuring consistent high quality products and releases.
 The focus is on limiting the work-in-progress to control complexity and risk and to make sure things get properly finished before starting something new.
 The current backlog status should be visible to all and clearly related to the services we are developing.
 There are cumulative flow diagrams and charts that can be used to track these things, and we will probably use GitHub and maybe some other tools, but rather than go into detail now, I'll work up a proposal with the TC.
 We'll start using these methods for v 4.
-			2. A-OWIS-SC-2016-01: PR - make a proposal for Kanban backlog and metrics, agree with TC and then circulate to SC.
-OWIS-A
+			2. ACT-OWIS-SC-2016-01: PR - make a proposal for Kanban backlog and metrics, agree with TC and then circulate to SC.
+OWIS-ACT
 	8. **Recommendations to the Board**
 		1. Medium term goals; 3 year strategy:
 			1. **Stabilise OpenWIS software to a supportable version with good test coverage**
 				- Metric 1.1: Good test coverage (what %? – TC to define)
-				- A-OWIS-SC-2016-02: WQ – Define 'good test coverage' as a percentage (with TC).
-OWIS-A
+				- ACT-OWIS-SC-2016-02: WQ – Define 'good test coverage' as a percentage (with TC).
+OWIS-ACT
 				- Metric 1.2: Patchable (needs TC work to define this)
-				- A-OWIS-SC-2016-03: WQ – TC to define 'patchable'.
-OWIS-A
+				- ACT-OWIS-SC-2016-03: WQ – TC to define 'patchable'.
+OWIS-ACT
-				- A-OWIS-SC-2016-04: WQ - TC to agree lifecycle patching strategy.
-OWIS-A
+				- ACT-OWIS-SC-2016-04: WQ - TC to agree lifecycle patching strategy.
+OWIS-ACT
 				- Metric 1.3: OpenWIS 4.2 released by end of March 2017; ready for operational deployment.
 			2. **Delivery of OpenWIS software that meets needs of operational WIS Centres**
 				- Metric 2.1: At least two Member or Partner organisations have deployed OpenWIS 4 and accepted it for operational use by Q4 2017... quality assessment.